purplelord2003/PyTorch/README.md

 ### This repository contains all my work throughout a [course](https://www.udemy.com/course/pytorch-for-deep-learning/?kw=pytorch&src=sac) on PyTorch offered by Daniel Bourke.

-You can find all the Jupyter notebooks that I have made along the way as well as the files I used to create 2 demo machine learning applications (FoodVision Mini and FoodVision Huge).
+You can find all the Jupyter notebooks that I have made along the way as well as the files I used to create 2 demo machine learning applications (FoodVision Mini and FoodVision Big).
 Do download the Jupyter Notebook's raw file to fix the formatting within the individual cells (the preview compresses the lines together).

 ### FoodVision Mini
 FoodVision Mini is a simple image classification application that classifies any image into 3 food categories: pizza, steak and sushi.\